The Society shall be called the BRISTOL AND AVON ARCHAEOLOGICAL SOCIETY.

-Vice-Chairman, Hon.
+Vice-Chairman (who succeeds the Chairman), Hon.
 Secretary, Hon.
 Treasurer, Hon.
 Programme Secretary, Hon.
 Membership Secretary, Hon.
-Editor (Bulletin and Bristol & Avon Archaeology), Hon.
-Editor (Special Publications), Hon.
-Fieldwork Adviser, Hon.
-Project Officer, Hon.
-Marketing and Publicity Officer: these shall retire annually and be eligible for re-election.
+Editor (Bristol & Avon Archaeology), Hon.
+Editor Bulletin, Hon Website Coordinator, Hon.
+Project Officer: these shall retire annually and be eligible for re-election.
 Any one person may hold more than one office.
 In addition the Committee shall have the power at its discretion to appoint an Assistant or Assistants to each or any of the above Officers, but any such Assistant shall not be or become a member of the Committee ex-officio or otherwise by virtue of his or her appointment.

-ii.
-Four elected members, two of whom shall be elected each year to serve for a period of two years after which they shall not be eligible for re-election until one year after.
+- Four elected members, two of whom shall be elected each year to serve for a period of two years after which they shall not be eligible for re-election until one year later.

 iii.
 Such persons as may be co-opted by the officers and elected members of the Committee, provided that the total number of the Committee shall not exceed twenty.
 These persons should include representatives of the main archaeological organisations active in the area defined in Rule 3.
 Co-opted members shall serve for one year and be eligible for immediate re-election or co-option.

-b.
-The accounts of the Society shall be examined by a suitably qualified person and submitted to the Annual General Meeting.
+- The accounts of the Society shall be audited by a suitably qualified person and submitted to the Annual General Meeting.
 The Society’s financial year shall be the same as the calendar year.

-a.
-The Annual General Meeting of the Society shall be held before 31 March of each year for the election of Officers and Committee, the appointment of an Examiner who shall not be a member of the Committee, the adoption and alteration of rules, the presentation of reports, and for any other business.
+- The Annual General Meeting of the Society shall be held before 31 March of each year for the election of Officers and Committee, the appointment of an Auditor who shall not be a member of the Committee, the adoption and alteration of rules, the presentation of reports, and for any other business.

-b.
-An Extraordinary General Meeting may be summoned by the Committee, or shall be summoned by the Hon.
+- An Extraordinary General Meeting may be summoned by the Committee, and shall be summoned by the Hon.
 Secretary on the receipt of a written request signed by at least twenty five members.

 Sessional meetings of the Society shall be held as determined by the Committee, for the furtherance of the objects of the Society.

-a.
-If a written proposal for the dissolution of the Society, signed by twenty-five members shall be sent to the Hon.
+- If a written proposal for the dissolution of the Society, signed by twenty five members shall be sent to the Hon.
 Secretary at least three months before the General Meeting at which it is to be discussed, the Hon.
 Secretary shall notify all members in writing at least two months before such a meeting.

 No alteration or addition shall be adopted unless at least two-thirds in number of the members present at the meeting and entitled to vote shall vote in favour of it.